iag-geo/concord/README.md

     1. Use a more accurate list of residential addresses to determine the data apportionment percentages (see **note** below); or
     2. Use a different set of addresses to apportion your data; e.g. industrial or commercial addresses

-#### Note
+**Note:** The benefit of using Geoscape planning zone data over the default residential address filter (ABS Census 2021 meshblock categories) is limited due to ~2.3m addresses not having a planning zone, The code as-is fills this missing data with ABS Census 2021 meshblock categories.

-The benefit of using Geoscape planning zone data over the default residential address filter (ABS Census 2021 meshblock categories) is limited due to ~2.3m addresses not having a planning zone, The code as-is fills this missing data with ABS Census 2021 meshblock categories.
+#### Data Requirements

 Running the script requires the following open data, available as Postgres dump files, as well as the optional licensed Geoscape data mentioned above:
 1. ABS Census 2016 boundaries ([download](https://minus34.com/opendata/census-2016/census_2016_bdys.dmp))